fledge-iot/fledge/tests/README.rst

 FogLAMP scripted tests are classified into three categories:

-.. [#] Unit - Tests that checks the expected output of a code block.
+- `Unit`_ - Tests that checks the expected output of a code block.
-.. [#] Integration - Tests that checks the integration of different FogLAMP units that work as a single component.
+- `Integration`_ - Tests that checks the integration of different FogLAMP units that work as a single component.
-.. [#] System - Tests that checks the end to end flows in FogLAMP
+- `System`_ - Tests that checks the end to end flows in FogLAMP

 Running FogLAMP scripted tests